Insubric/fire-calculator/README.md

 The library jar can be compacted using ProGuard, Copyright © 2002-2016 Eric Lafortune, but json logging is then not working.

+##Citation
+If you use the fire-calculator software and publish the results based on this software, please cite this software with:
+- Swiss Federal Institute for Forest, Snow and Landscape Research WSL, 2016, Fire-calculator v1.22, https://github.com/Insubric/fire-calculator.